Associate Professor of Surgery

 Dr. Warnke has special expertise in stereotactic radiosurgery, including interstitial radiosurgery and stereotactically guided endoscopy.
 He was one of the first neurosurgeons to use interstitial stereotactic radiosurgery for the treatment of gelastic epilepsy and hypothalamic hamartomas.
 He also provides care for patients with pain syndromes, including trigeminal neuralgia and neuropathic pain.

 Additionally, Dr. Warnke has special training in molecular imaging with a focus on surgical planning and individualized treatment.
 He is one of few neurosurgeons in the United States who have experience with dopamine transporter imaging (DAT-SPECT).
-Specifically, Dr. Warnke is studying the use of DAT-SPECT to predict response to deep brain stimulation for Parkinson’s disease.
+Specifically, Dr. Warnke is studying the use of DAT-SPECT to predict response to deep brain stimulation (DBS) for Parkinson’s disease.

 He is also researching the development of biological and minimally invasive treatments for epilepsy, movement disorders, and brain tumors.
 Additionally, he is studying the tumor physiology of medulloblastomas and its relation to drug delivery in pediatric brain tumors.